 Quotes from the Earth Environmental Film Festival, India International Centre, Delhi.
 12/10 +panel discussion

 Carnival of Feminist Cultural Activism, York City Screen, UK.
 03/11

 Procrastinator Theatre, Montana State University, Bozeman.
 With Q&A with Roz 02/11

 Capturing Time film season, CCA Glasgow + Q&A with Roz.
 07/11

 Floating Cinema Hale Wharf, London.
 09/11

-Mortimer’s film consolidates an awareness of the insipid effects of chemical pollution through audiovisual metaphor, evidence, and interviews, deploying and yet challenging ethnographic and scientific discourses at the heart of the documentary tradition [..] the film both alarms and enchants, offering an affective mode of spectatorship that aggregates connective possibilities between ethical thinking and ethical behavior. – Shilyh Warren (The University of Texas at Dallas).
+In Invisible, Mortimer experiments with text, sound, animation and voice-over as she weaves the affective fabric of the documentray.
+The film balances its attention to ecological calamity and ethic and gender disparity with performative sequences, which focus on women’s bodies and their voices, and also mobilize curiosity, enchantment and wonder. […] Mortimer’s film consolidates an awareness of the insipid effects of chemical pollution through audiovisual metaphor, evidence, and interviews, deploying and yet challenging ethnographic and scientific discourses at the heart of the documentary tradition […] the film both alarms and enchants, offering an affective mode of spectatorship that aggregates connective possibilities between ethical thinking and ethical behavior.

 We think of the arctic as a pristine wilderness, and when scientists went to collect breast milk from Inuit mothers, they were expecting to find the purest milk anywhere on earth.
 But the levels went off the scale.
 The milk of the Inuit mothers was loaded with chemicals which had migrated from the south and built up in their traditional food… the seal, whale and bear meat the Inuit people had been eating for centuries was slowly poisoning them.
 Today, scientists cannot find a single woman anywhere in the world who does not have these chemicals in her breast milk.